-Only Airsoft class will be held at the Robogames 2017 Mech Warfare Event.
+Only Airsoft class will be held at the Robogames 2018 Mech Warfare Event.

 - 1. The Airsoft weapons class allows the use of electric Airsoft guns.
 Guns are to use standard Airsoft 6mm plastic BB ammo.
+Acceptable BB weights are 0.12 grams and 0.2 grams.
 Guns must not be so powerful as to cause damage to the Target Panels or Arena.
-AEG and "Defender" style weapons are allowed, anything more powerful will need to be tested beforehand. - 2.
+AEG and "Defender" style weapons are allowed, anything more powerful will need to be tested beforehand.
+Maximum muzzle velocity allowed is 180 feet per second. - 2.
 In all weapons classes, any Mech that is capable of shooting without explicit human input must have a verified remote kill switch and a visual indicator that they are "armed".
-We will not have Skynet go live on our watch.

-- 3. Weapons designed to interfere in any way with an opponent's camera or wireless control are strictly forbidden. - 4.
-Close-in melee weapons that poke or whack an opponent's target plates are allowed as long as intentional damage to the arena or opponent's mech is avoided.
+We will not have Skynet go live on our watch. - 3.
+Weapons designed to interfere in any way with an opponent's camera or wireless control are strictly forbidden. - 4.
+Close-in melee weapons that poke or whack an opponent's target plates are allowed as long as intentional damage to the arena or opponent's Mech is avoided.